 - Computer Services will not send out announcements regarding individual department offerings, such as events or symposiums, new course offerings, etc.

-- Targeted mailings must receive approval from the Office of the Vice President for Computer Services.
+- Targeted mailings must receive approval from the Office of the Vice President for Computer Services or from the Office of Strategic Marketing and Communications.

 One way to effectively reach a large group of individuals is by the use of a listserv list.
 By sending one message to an address that corresponds to a list of e-mail addresses, mail can be quickly dispersed.
 Three kinds of lists can be created: official, unofficial, and voluntary.